 Figure 1: Video Tools Format tab of the Ribbon

-- When you insert a video your slide, it may display a black rectangle on the slide (see Figure 1, above).
+- When you insert a video on your slide, it may display a black rectangle on the slide, as shown in Figure 1, above.
 If your video clip does not show a black rectangle, then directly proceed to Step 3.

 Figure 2: Video clip with a poster frame added

-- Now, within the Video Tools Format tab, locate the Size group and click the Crop button (highlighted in red within Figure 3).
+- Now, within the Video Tools Format tab, locate the Size group and click the Crop button, as shown highlighted in red within Figure 3, below.

 Figure 3: Crop button within Size group

-- This brings up dark crop handles on the edges of the video clip (or on the edge of the shape if you have used the Video Shape option), as shown on Figure 4.
+- Doing so brings up dark crop handles on the edges of the video clip, or on the edge of the shape if you have used the Video Shape option, as shown in Figure 4, below.

 Figure 4: Result of selecting the Crop option on a video clip

-Notice that there are 4 side cropping handles, that look a like a straight line -- and also four corner cropping handles that look like a slightly rotated "v".
+- Notice that there are eight handles.
+You will find four side cropping handles that look like straight lines, and also four corner cropping handles that look like slightly rotated Ls.